-Problem Statement - The current framework may not ensure adequate EEI funds (separate from other sources of BPA funds for low income energy efficiency) are adequately dedicated to low income residential energy efficiency, in particular, weatherization.
+Problem Statement - The current framework may not ensure EEI funds are adequately dedicated to low income residential energy efficiency, in particular, weatherization.
 For low income energy savings acquired through the work of Community Action Agencies, customer utilities may not be receiving credit for those savings occurring in their service territories.